anewton1998/rdap_guide/src/misc/glossary.md

 ### RDAP

-The Registry Data Access Protocol is the name of the set of specifications for accessing data from Internet resource registries.
+The Registration Data Access Protocol is the name of the set of specifications for accessing data from Internet resource registries.

 ### REGEXT